ViktorHenriksson/viktorhenriksson/index.md

 - Visualisations using Tableau

 [Fraud Database](./SQL_project.md) <br>
+I created a database based on a dataset with fraudulent transactions.
+I then manipulated the data with SQL queries.
 Skills showcased
 - Database Design and Schema Creation
 - Data import, cleaning, and transformation.
 .
 Writing and optimizing complex SQL queries, including joins, aggregations, CTE, window functions, and UNIONs.

 [Fraud prediction](./supervisedml.html) <br>
+In this project, I explored a dataset with transactions and used machine learning to find out which factors are the most important for preicting fraud.
 Skills showcased
 - Feature engineering
 - Python programming, including use of Pandas, Numpy, and Seaborn